 There are a few unwritten but essential rules when it comes to the best men’s shoes.
 Have you ever heard someone talk about a “pants-to-shoe ratio?”
-While this expression specifically speaks to the way your pants hang against your ankle upon first glance, shoes play a huge part in scoring high here.
-They might be the single-handed, most important part of any first style impression.
-You can be dressed in a simple jeans and tee, but your footwear will absolutely make or break any outfit.
+While this expression specifically speaks to the way your pants hang against your ankle upon first glance, shoes play an important role in making a great first impression on your peers.
+You can be dressed in simple jeans and a tee, but your footwear will make or break any outfit.
 That’s where we come in.